The Condemned: Plot

-After the other seven contestants have died, Conrad is left alone against McStarley and Saiga.
+McStarley and Saiga discover and kill Paco, then set him ablaze.
+Breckel's girlfriend, Julie, and his head of production, Goldman, begin to express disdain over the show.
+Yasantwa, discovered by McStarley and Saiga, is wounded as she sets off her own explosive inside a Japanese WW2 bunker, killing her.
+After seven contestants have already died, Conrad is left alone against McStarley and Saiga.
 He stabs Saiga, and McStarley flees.
 Eventually, a helicopter drops a shotgun down to McStarley, who uses it to hunt down Conrad.
-After Conrad falls into a stream, McStarley runs into the cameraman and his armed guard dressed in ghillie suits while searching for Conrad, and shoots them, picking up the guard's MP5 submachine gun.
+After Conrad falls into a stream, McStarley runs into the cameraman and his armed guard dressed in ghillie suits while searching for Conrad, and kills them, picking up the guard's MP5 submachine gun.

 When McStarley and Conrad meet again, Conrad ends up rolling over a cliff and into a stream to avoid being shot by McStarley's shotgun.
 Conrad is presumed dead by the fall, and McStarley is declared the winner.
-As McStarley is being driven to the control tower to collect his prize, Breckel hears that the FBI has sent United States Navy SEALs to take him into custody.
-After he meets McStarley and de-activates his bomb, he tells him that he will not receive his prize money as it is revealed that Breckel has fixed the game in McStarley’s favor.
-McStarley takes an MP5 from one of the guards, and kills the tech team in the building, one by one, even though they truthfully did not know that Breckel was abandoning them all.
-When he corners Julie, Breckel's girlfriend, he is confronted by Conrad, who shoots him several times after talking briefly about McStarley's past.
-Conrad grabs McStarley's two machine guns and chases down Breckel, who is fleeing the island in a helicopter.
+As McStarley is being driven to the control tower to collect his prize, Breckel hears that the FBI has sent SEALs to take him into custody.
+Goldman catches wind of it and threatens to blow the whistle, and Breck has Baxter kill him.
+After he meets McStarley and de-activates his bomb, he reneges on the cash prize off while revealing that Breckel has fixed the game in McStarley's favor.
+Conrad is then discovered by Breck and Baxter and Conrad kills Baxter as Breck flees.
+McStarley takes an MP5 from one of the guards, and kills the tech team in the building, one by one, despite not knowing that Breckel was abandoning them all.
+When he corners Julie, Breckel's girlfriend, he is confronted by Conrad, who shot him to death after McStarley talks briefly about his past in the military and how he was repeatedly raped whilst serving time in an African prison.
+Conrad grabs McStarleys' two MP5s and chases down Breckel, who is fleeing the island in a helicopter.
 After emptying the two guns firing at the helicopter, he is given McStarley's re-activated ankle bomb by Julie.
 Conrad throws it into the helicopter, and Breckel reaches for it; however, the helicopter explodes, and crashes into a cliff, killing Breckel and bringing his vicious game to an end.
+Conrad then deactivates his own bomb.

-Conrad is driven back to Sarah's home in Texas, a free man.
-Sarah, who presumed him dead after he fell off the cliff in his struggle against McStarley, greets him.
+Conrad is driven back to Sarah's home in Texas, a free man and reunited with her.